-GTT Communications, Inc. (GTT) is a publicly traded company listed on the New York Stock Exchange (NYSE: GTT) and headquartered in McLean, Virginia.
+GTT Communications, Inc. (GTT) is headquartered in McLean, Virginia.
 Its financial year for 2019 ended on December 31st, 2019.

 At GTT, we strive to maintain the highest standard of ethical principles and to respect human rights, both within our organisation and by encouraging high standards in our supply chain.
 To this end, all our employees review and sign up to our Code of Business Conduct and Ethics (“Ethics Policy”) on an annual basis.
 As part of our Ethics Policy, we operate a confidential whistle-blower hotline to encourage disclosure of unlawful or unethical behaviour in a confidential environment free from fear of retaliation.
 All our employees are made aware of our whistle-blower hotline, which they can call to report any form of human rights violation.
 We continually monitor the implementation and adequacy of our Ethics Policy, and periodically report on the results of this process to our Audit and Risks Committee, which in turn will make an independent assessment of the adequacy of the policy.

 In order to identify and control where our greatest exposure to modern slavery lies, we currently have a number of employee policies in place which in appropriate circumstances we extend to third parties, including suppliers:

 - Compliance with Laws, Rules and Regulations.
 Obeying the law, both in letter and in spirit, is the foundation on which GTT’s ethical standards are built.
 All employees, officers and directors should respect and obey all international, country and local laws, rules, and regulations applicable to the business and operations of the Company.